WDI-SEA/sei-tic-tac-toe/README.md

 ## Getting Started

 * Before you even start working with JavaScript, construct the gameboard.
 The gameboard page should include the 3x3 grid (of divs), and at minimum a reset button.
 Using `id` and/or `class` on clickable elements will help you wire this up in JavaScript afterwards.
+  - Construct a Grid in CSS-GRID
+  - Construct a Reset Button
+  - Create a Grid Class
+  - Create an ID for the button

 * The JavaScript portion will be next
   * Select elements and attach functions via event listeners
   * You will also need a variable to keep track of moves.
 This will be used to indicate whether or not to draw an `X` or an `O`

+  - it may need to refresh for state.
+  - make a for loop and attach an event listener it to each square - it should also check the logic upon attaching event handlers whether or not a grid item has been clicked.
+  - Need a Variable to keep track of moves...array?
+This

+ArrayFrom Methods
+- WRITE ALL POSSIBLE WIN STATES
+- IF THE BOARD IS NOT IN WIN STATE TIES ARE MADE
+CHECK FOR WINNER BEFORE EVERY TURN

 ## Requirements
 * A user should be able to click on different squares to make a move.